Sellucas/Ecommerce-App/README.md

 ## 💾 About

 IMPERIAL is an E-commerce that brings together products such as: Web Theme, Mockups, Icons, among others.
-It has functionalities/

-features of search items, search categories, cart, item details.
+It has functionalities/features of search items, search categories, cart, item details.

 ## 🚀 Technologies